 You should come to the arbitration hearing fully prepared to put on all of your evidence.
-As mentioned before, I encourage you to stipulate to matters or claims not in controversy so that we may make the most of the time available.
-(See Narrowing the Issues, above).
-The Claimant will put on his or her case first, followed by the Respondent.
+Claimant will put on his or her case first, followed by the Respondent.
 Evidence concerning counterclaims or cross-claims (offensive or defensive) will ordinarily be put on as part of the party's case.
 You are encouraged to focus your questions, and witnesses are encouraged to focus their answers, on substantive matters and to dispense with lengthy preliminaries.
 I really do not care where the witness went to high school.
-Cross-examination and reasonable re-direct and re-cross examination will normally be permitted.
+Cross-examination and reasonable re-direct and recross examination will normally be permitted.
 Non-cumulative rebuttal evidence specifically directed to evidence in the opposing party's case-in-chief may be permitted, but ordinarily only on good cause shown and my experience is that this is rarely the case.
+Please observe my instructions if I say "let's move on.
+I get it."
+Otherwise, I will feel like you don't think I am very smart.